Gowtham-369/IndianCurrencyNotesDetection/README.md

 - For Windows users install torch from [here](https://pytorch.org/) and configure it using this [link](https://www.geeksforgeeks.org/install-pytorch-on-windows/).
 - Instead I recommend to use `wsl(Windows Subsytem For Linux)`.
 Find [here](https://docs.microsoft.com/en-us/windows/wsl/install) for installation which provides Linux CLI.
-- For Linux OS, it is installed in command line during installation using `requiremts.txt`
+- For Linux OS, it is installed in command line during installation using `requirements.txt`
 ---
 ## Steps